ihsuy/turtlepen/README.md

 # turtlepen
 A simple pattern drawing library inspired by [Turtle](https://turtleacademy.com/) and [Waterbear](http://waterbearlang.com).

-This library is explicited kept concise for understandability and easy modification.
+This library is explicitly kept concise for easy understanding and modification.

 ---